-Cambridge Big Data addresses this multidisciplinary research challenge by bringing together expertise from across the University, both in the applications of Big Data and in underpinning technologies and concepts.
-Cambridge Big Data represents research in over 50 departments.
+Cambridge Centre for Data-Driven Discovery addresses this multidisciplinary research challenge by bringing together expertise from across the University, both in the applications of Big Data, data science and in underpinning technologies and concepts.
+C2D3 represents research in over 50 departments.

 Our cross-disciplinary activities are organised around five cross-cutting themes: